shinoburedo/WebEntryApp/README.md

 # WebEntryApp
-Examination Appling System using Java, Struts
+Web Application System for examination using Java, Struts

 # Features